DanielGriffiths1182/javascript-codewars-archive/README.md

  digit sum, and its digit sum reversed, equals n.
 Otherwise return False.

 - 22 Complete the squareSum method so that it squares each number passed into it and then sums the results together.

+- 23 Given a list of integers, invert the values of all integers from negative to positive or positive to negative.